pnnl/NWHypergraph/README.md

 # NWHy: Northwest Hypergraph Processing Framework
 NWHy is a C++ hypergraph processing framework for shared memory.
-It mainly focuses on using s-line graph to approximate hypergraphs.
-It also provides Python APIs for s-overlap computation.
+It focuses on constructing s-line graphs, a lower-order approximation of a given hypergraph, and compute different metrics such as s-connected components, s-betweenness centrality, s-closeness centrality, etc. It also provides Python APIs for s-overlap computation.
 The Python APIs are provided using [Pybind11](https://pybind11.readthedocs.io/en/stable/).
 Pybind11 is included as a git submodule.

 ## Organization